 “This virus, if you are claiming it’s a hoax or blaming politics on this, it’s a humanity issue,” Morris said.
 “We’re seeing the virus spread even more in our community.
 We know as employees of the BOP at Oakdale, we have contributed to that due to us being exposed to this institution.
 It’s frightening, man.”

 The BOP identified the inmate who died Wednesday evening as 57-year-old James Wilson, who was serving an 11-year sentence for child pornography.
-Earlier on Wednesday, 43-year-old Nicholas Rodriguez, who was serving a 15-year sentence for a methamphetamine conviction, died at a local hospital.
+Earlier Wednesday, 43-year-old Nicholas Rodriguez, who was serving a 15-year sentence for a methamphetamine conviction, died at a local hospital.
 The first inmate to die was Patrick Jones, 49, who was serving a 27-year sentence for a crack cocaine conviction.
 All of the men, according to the BOP, had pre-existing conditions and were sick for days before being hospitalized.

 At least 32 inmates are being held in isolation at Oakdale with symptoms of COVID-19, and another 81 are in quarantine as a precaution, according to Morris.

-So far, the outbreak appears to be contained to one facility, FCI Oakdale I, which houses around 970 inmates, mostly in dorm-style housing units with multiple bunks in the same room.
+So far, the outbreak appears to be confined to one facility, FCI Oakdale I, which houses around 970 inmates, mostly in dorm-style housing units with multiple bunks in the same room.
 The prison has been on full lockdown since March 22, but inmates are still allowed to leave their cells to shower and use the phone to communicate with their families and attorneys.

 One prisoner inside the facility told VICE News that they have only been receiving “sack lunches” inside their housing units since the lockdown began, with no hot meals provided.
 The food is prepared by inmates at the adjacent minimum-security camp, and several sources have expressed grave concern about what happens if the outbreak spreads there.
 Guards are reportedly moving between the facilities to transport food.